williamburriss/flask_app_security/README.md

 * ```(method) def __init__(self: Self@Secured_Password, password_hash: Any, salt: Any, login_token: Any) -> None```

+Constructor

 * ```(method) def to_string(self: Self@Secured_Password) -> str```

+Creates a string that can be stored in a database.
+This string can later be used to create another instance of Secured_Password using its static from_string() method.

 * ```(staticmethod) def from_string(string: str) -> Secured_Password```

+Creates a Secured_Password instance from a string.
+Used to convert the string returned by this class' to_string() method back into a Secured_Password.

 # - session_utils -
 #### module: flask_app_security.session_utils